-Kathi Keville, author of Herbs for Health and Healing (Rodale, 1996), makes a bruise compress with one tablespoon tincture of arnica, St. John’s wort flowering tops, witch hazel bark or chamomile flowers, four drops of lavender essential oil and two tablespoons cold water.
+Kathi Keville, the author of Herbs for Health and Healing (Rodale, 1996), makes a bruise compress with one tablespoon tincture of arnica, St. John’s wort flowering tops, witch hazel bark or chamomile flowers, four drops of lavender essential oil, and two tablespoons cold water.

 If you bruise easily, take 200 mg of vitamin C daily.
 Two other supplements that may help are Pycnogenol and bilberry extract.
 Pycnogenol is a potent antioxidant made from the bark of pine trees.
 Among its components are proanthocyanidins, red pigments (also found in blueberries and grapes) that aid in strengthening capillaries, arteries and veins.
 Pycnogenol also can improve the elasticity of the skin by bonding to underlying collagen fibers.